 I know, wow.
 I was in the same position.
 I was torn between the decision to pay off the student loan debt that I accumulated or to simply invest my money somewhere else.
 The decision for me was easy, but it is not always so easy for others.
 It takes time to do the math, and you’ll need to weigh the best options for your future.

 When I talk about investing over student loan debt, I do not mean that you should skip your monthly student loan payment.
 That would not be wise, and it is definitely not what I recommend.
 I want you to still make that payment.
 The real question is between putting all of your money towards your student loans versus paying the minimum while investing the remainder elsewhere.

 Okay, let’s take a look and talk about what I did.

 Student Loan Payoff or Invest: Where My Money Went

 I chose to invest part of my money.
 Let’s here the reason.
 I chose this because my student loans had a low interest rate, and my return on investments elsewhere was going to be much greater than the return on paying my student loan.
-Now, if your student loan has a higher interest rate, then I would not recommend investing.
+Now, if your student loan has a higher interest rate, such as those with private student loans, then I would not recommend investing.
 Why exactly?
 Because you will spend more money in interest over the course of your loan.